 How to Do

 Hummus, which means “chickpea” in Arabic, is a creamy dip made from chickpeas, tahini paste and flavorful middle eastern spices.
-It pairs deliciously with savory meats such as chicken & beef.
-And, is also a great side kick to pita, vegetables, pretzels & more!
+It's a great side kick to meats, pita, vegetables, pretzels & more!

 Utensils: large pot, food processer (or blender)

 Add the chickpeas to a large pot, cover in several inches of water and bring to a boil.
 After 5 minutes, remove the pot from the heat and allow the chickpeas to sit in the water for 1 hour.